Boxingbruin/Pandemonium/README.md

 # Pandemonium

 ## Story
-A century of darkness smothers the land beneath the Demon King’s throne of gold, guarded by knights that were reduced to hollow armor.
-You are one of them, cursed into a horrific form as you push through a ruined kingdom.
+A century of darkness smothers the land beneath the Demon King’s throne of gold, guarded by knights reduced to hollow armor.
+You are one of them, cursed into this form and forced to bend to the kings will.
 Pandemonium is a dark-fantasy action-adventure platformer.
-Prevail and the restored ones whisper a final command—free the sun.

 ## Controls
 Stick: Move